 - A consistent format you can review in minutes, not hours

 It’s like giving every hiring manager their own assistant.
-One that never forgets to take notes and always uses the same scoring system.
+One that never forgets to take notes.
+You still have final say and can make up your own mind based on the transcripts and footage.

 2. Experience: Better for everyone involved